jackbittiner/Makersbnb/README.md

 - As a lister of a space on makersbnb
   I want the ability to approve space space requests So that I can rent out my space

 - As a user of makersbnb
+  I want to be able to deny space requests so that I am not overbooked

+- As a user of makersbnb
+  I want to see the status of my requests so I can plan accordingly.

+- As a user of makersbnb
   I want to see a list of available spaces (both unconfirmed and available on my dates)